DTHutton/hw_04_crystal_collector/pseudocode.md

     4. script for win/loss counter
     5. script that restarts the game upon win/loss
         a. no refreshing the page

+## DOM Manipulation
+    1. attach all js to appropriate elements

 ## Generate CSS
     1. make it fancy with bootstrap